RomenKost/thingsboard.github.io/docs/trendz/ai-widget-summary.md

 ### Enable AI Summary Button

-By default, the AI summary button is disabled for views created before Trendz 1.13.1 and for views created during the period when the **AI Assistant Use AI Model** flag was disabled for self-hosted users (Find out more about how to set up the AI Assistant module for self-hosted users [here](/docs/trendz/custom-ai-model-configuration/)).
+By default, the AI summary button is disabled on dashboards for views created before Trendz 1.13.1 and for views created during the period when the **AI Assistant Use AI Model** flag was disabled for self-hosted users (Find out more about how to set up the AI Assistant module for self-hosted users [here](/docs/trendz/custom-ai-model-configuration/)).